-When it comes to filling those higher-level management roles, does it make more sense promoting employees from within or bringing in outside talent?
+Who you hire is one of the most impactful choices you’ll make for your business.
+So when it comes to filling those higher-level management roles, does it make more sense promoting employees from within or bring in outside talent?

 While sometimes a new employee can bring in a fresh perspective to a department, it can also be a risky and expensive undertaking.

 Ask a company like Chipotle, where 96% of managers are promoted from within, and you’ll likely find there is a slew of benefits to promoting your best employees.
 Here are just a few.